colebrookson/colebrookson/README.md

-# Hi I'm Cole (he/him or they/them) 👋
+# Hi I'm Cole 👋

 I am a computational biologist, currently a PhD student in the [Carlson lab](https://carlsonlab.bio/) at Georgetown University, and with the [Verena Institute](https://www.viralemergence.org/).
+Feel free to call me any pronouns, but I typically use he/him or they/them.

 My PhD research is mostly thinking about how we can understand and predict viral spillover risk.
 I also think a lot about food webs, fisheries, and the theory behind ecological forecasting 📈.
 I also have active research projects on computational pedagogy and metascience regarding publishing and equity in ecology specifically.